Alipourmohammadi/Grammar-generator/README.md

 ﻿# Regular Expression Grammar Generator

-A C# application that converts regular expressions into corresponding context-free grammars (CFGs).
+A C# application that converts regular expressions into corresponding regular grammar.
 This tool parses regular expressions and generates equivalent grammar rules, which can be useful for language processing, compiler design, and theoretical computer science applications.

 ## Overview

-This project implements an algorithm to transform regular expressions into context-free grammars by:
+This project implements an algorithm to transform regular expressions into regular grammar by:
 1. Parsing regular expressions into an abstract syntax tree
 2. Calculating grammar productions for each expression component
 3. Generating a complete set of grammar rules that recognize the same language as the input regular expression